MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerContext.md

 ```

 ### -UseSubscription
-Indicates that this cmdlet uses azure_2 subscription for creating the connection context.
+Indicates that this cmdlet uses Azure subscription for creating the connection context.

 ```yaml
 Type: SwitchParameter